davidnortonjr/upload-art/README.md

 I found my TV IP address by looking at my wifi router's admin page.

 Uses the open source project [samsung-tv-ws-api](https://github.com/xchwarze/samsung-tv-ws-api/).
+There is a lot more that library can do (deleting images, setting photo filter, setting matte, changing the channel, opening an app, etc.)

-Apparently not compatible with model year 2022 and later Frame TVs. :(
+Apparently this is not compatible with model year 2022 and later Frame TVs. :(